blueberry0814/Dubai-Chewy-Cookie_RARE-VISION-2026/README.md

 ## ICPR 2026 RARE-VISION Competition — Team: Dubai Chewy Cookie

+> [!NOTE]
+> This repository will be updated as the code and methodology
+> continue to evolve in pursuit of higher performance.

 Anatomy-guided temporal multi-label classification for Video Capsule Endoscopy (VCE).
 Classifies 17 classes per frame: 8 anatomical regions + 9 pathological findings.